dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 ---
 layout: default
-title: Why I will never work again for a British company
+title: Why I will never work again for a London-type company
 permalink: /posts/why_i_will_never
 ---

-# Why I will never work again for a British company (1)
+# Why I will never work again for a London-type company (1)

-(subheader: from a person that loves provocative headers)

 Decided to write these posts after this recent experience: I sit in a small meeting room of the US-based multinational for which I am currently employed doors locked, facing a video screen on which my current manager summarises the latest appraisal and the changes that it will bring to my financial situation.
 The summary ends with three reasons on why my performance has been good.
 Suddenly my mind plays a nasty deja-vu trick and transports me to a very similar situation three to four years before in a meeting room similar to the one I am sitting right now belonging to a UK-based employer with my then line manager reading from a printer paper why I am not doing good and need improvement.
 The deja-vu tinkers with my head because in both cases the rational was exactly the same but with the exact opposite outcome!

 The story continues with my current manager asking me if I am OK and why I don't look happy.
 I decided to tell him that I have been so surprised by the news that I am speechless.
 Something not far from the truth but for two competing reasons as at the back of my head I have two different thoughts fighting like that little angel and devil from those vintage cartoons.
 One shouts: "Be happy and party" the other screams: "Write about it, process it and let people know".
 They both won.

-So, "why I will never work again for a British company", title exagerated to inrtigue you, part one about internal organisational structure and how departments and people interact.

 ## Interfacing